BitcoinUnlimited/BitcoinUnlimited/doc/bip135-genvbvoting.md

 implementation small.

 A new RPC output section has been added to the `getblockchaininfo` call.
-It is called 'bipgenvb_forks', and complements the existing section 'bip9_softforks', which has been retained for compatibility but can be made obsolete at a later stage.
+It is called 'bip135_forks', and complements the existing section 'bip9_softforks', which has been retained for compatibility but can be made obsolete at a later stage.
 The new section lists all parameter values and the bit number for